Chart Color Schemes

 Watson Gasworks Arts Precinct

-Transformation of the former gasworks site into a creative arts precinct featuring artist studios, galleries, performance spaces, and community facilities.
-The heritage-listed gasometer will be preserved as a focal point.
-Project includes adaptive reuse of industrial buildings and new construction to create a vibrant cultural hub.
+Proposed transformation of a former gasworks site in Watson into a creative arts precinct featuring artist studios, galleries, performance spaces, and community facilities.
+Plans include preservation of the heritage-listed gasometer as a focal point, adaptive reuse of industrial buildings, and new construction to create a vibrant cultural hub in the inner north of Canberra.
+Note: No current planning documentation or government announcements have been identified for this project as of 2026.
+The Watson Arts Centre at 1 Aspinall Street, managed by the Canberra Potters Society, is the existing arts facility in this precinct.

 Employment